 North Bar is the only surviving medieval gateway in Beverley.
 It dates back to 1409.
 The town’s narrow cobbled streets hide independent shops selling everything from antiques to artisan food.

 The Wednesday and Saturday markets bring the town centre alive.
 Local traders sell fresh produce, crafts and quirky gifts.
-Perfect for stocking up before heading back to your lodge for a soak in that bubbling hot tub.

 Is parking easy in Beverley?